MinnPost/minnpost-gettysburg-address/README.md

 # Minnpost Gettysburg Address

-A fill in the blank version of the Gettysburg Address
+A fill in the blank version of the Gettysburg Address.

 ## Data

-*Describe the data sources here.
-Use links and URLs to show where the data came from.
-Put small sized originals or modified data sources in the ```data``` folder*

-*For larger data sources that may need to be processed, provide instructions on how to download.
-For instance:  ```cd data && wget blah.txt```.
-Also, make sure to put an entry in the ```.gitignore```.*
+Gettysburg Address text taken from [abrahamlincolnonline.org](http://www.abrahamlincolnonline.org/lincoln/speeches/gettysburg.htm), cited source of *Collected Works of Abraham Lincoln*, edited by Roy P. Basler.

 ## Data processing

-The following describes how the data was processed and is not necessarily needed to run or install the application, but more included for reference, transparency, and development.

-*Describe data processing here, include commands.
-Put data processing scripts or configurations in the ```data-processing``` folder.*
+No data processing was used in this project.
+There was manual choosing of words to use for blanks.

 ## Development and running locally